 Standard measurement protocols for the determination of allergens at workplaces are being developed and applied in the course of the project.
 For this purpose, methods are being improved and developed for sample collection at workplaces for the determination of allergen load and the assessment of the measured values.
 The allergen quantification methods for dust collected from workplaces have been continually developed and validated in recent years with regard to their sensitivity.
-This enables the IPA to offer the metrological services of the German Social Accident Insurance Institutions a standardized measurement method for numerous allergens relevant to workplaces, including various mite allergens, wheat and rye flour, various enzymes, animal allergens and allergens from obeche wood.
+This enables the Institute for Prevention and Occupational Medicine (IPA) to offer the metrological services of the German Social Accident Insurance Institutions a standardized measurement method for numerous allergens relevant to workplaces, including various mite allergens, wheat and rye flour, various enzymes, animal allergens and allergens from obeche wood.
 The repertoire of validated methods is being extended according to the requirements in the field.

 -cross sectoral-Type of hazard: